MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 SET is the only teaming technology supported by Azure Stack HCI.
 SET works well with compute, storage, and management traffic.

-> [!NOTE]
-> SET supports a minimum of one and up to a maximum of eight physical adapters per team.
+SET supports a minimum of one and up to a maximum of eight physical adapters per team.

 > [!IMPORTANT]
 > Azure Stack HCI doesn’t support NIC teaming with the older Load Balancing/Failover (LBFO).
 See the blog post [Teaming in Azure Stack HCI](https://techcommunity.microsoft.com/t5/networking-blog/teaming-in-azure-stack-hci/ba-p/1070642) for more information on LBFO in Azure Stack HCI.